A functional limit theorem for additive functionals: Introduction

+The second part of the paper introduces a novel limiting regime for a sequence of Wright-Fisher diffusions.
+The law of each diffusion is determined by three parameters, $\al_n$, $\be_n$ and $\tau_n$; $\al_n$ and $\be_n$ dictate the shape of the stationary beta distribution, while $\tau_n$ plays a role in scaling and time correlation.
+In our regime $\be_n = \be$ is fixed, while $\al_n$ and $\tau_n$ converge to $0$ at the same rate.
+The additive functionals we study are simply the integrals $A_n(t) = \int_0^t X_n(u)\, du$.

+Relying on Theorem \ref{main-2} described above, we show that the limiting subordinator exists in this regime and that its Laplace functional can be expressed in terms of a quotient of modified Bessel functions.
+We stress that our analysis is made significantly more difficult by the fact that explicit expressions for the fundamental solutions are not available for the killed Wright-Fisher diffusion.
+Our approach takes advantage of the polynomial nature of the Wright-Fisher diffusions and analyzes the associated Poisson equations using series expansions and the recurrence relations satisfied by their coefficients.

-The limiting subordinator we obtain in this case has not been studied extensively in the literature, to the best of the authors' knowledge.
-Interestingly it has been featured in \cite[eq.~(48), p.~12]{PitYor03} where it is shown to admit a representation in terms of a time-changed occupation time of a Bessel process.
-The last contribution of the section is a detailed study of various properties of this subordinator.
-There we determine the range of finite moments of the jump measure, give an explicit expression for its jump density in terms of the positive zeros of the Bessel function, provide a computationally efficient recursive formula for its moments, express its cumulants in terms of the Rayleigh function, and exhibit an unexpectedly simple continued-fraction expansion of the Laplace exponent.
+To the best of our knowledge the limiting subordinator we obtained has not appeared in the literature before.
+Interestingly, its Laplace exponent appeared in a related but different context in \cite[eq.~(48), p.~12]{PitYor03} where it is shown to be related to a certain conditional distribution of a time-changed occupation time of a Bessel process.
+The second part of the section provides a detailed study of various properties of this subordinator: we determine the range of finite moments of the jump measure, give an explicit expression for its jump density in terms of the positive zeros of the Bessel function, provide a computationally efficient recursive formula for its moments, express its cumulants in terms of the Rayleigh function, and exhibit an unexpectedly simple continued-fraction expansion of the Laplace exponent.